envirodatascience/final-project-trashpandas/README.md

 2. Country-Level Recycling Rate Data:

    This dataset provides the recycling rate for each country.
-The EPI score is defined as the amount of waste recycled divided by the total amount of waste collected.
-We used this score as the Recycling Rate.
+The EPI score (Recycling Rate) is defined as the amount of post-consumer waste recycled divided by the total amount of waste that can be recycled.
+This data is for 2022 and was collected, analyzed, and presented by The Environmental Performance Index.

    Source: The Environmental Performance Index. https://epi.yale.edu/epi-results/2022/component/rec